 Specialist Practitioner Practice Nurse, South Kirkby West Yorkshire

 Jane qualified with a BSc (Hons) in Nursing in 1990 (Leeds) and has worked as a Practice Nurse in the same practice for over 20 years.
 She retains a generalist role but has a special interest in diabetes for which she is clinical lead within the practice.
 She is an independent prescriber and has gained MSc modules in Insulin Management and New & Advanced Therapies from Leicester University.

 Jane was elected to the PCDS Committee in 2010 and became Vice Chair in 2016.
 She is Associate Editor-in-Chief for Diabetes and Primary Care, regularly publishes articles and was instrumental in developing and writing Six Steps to Insulin Safety (a free e-learning module available at www.cpd.diabetesonthenet.com).
-She is a member of FIT, the Forum for Injection Technique, which strives to encourage best practice in injection technique.
+She is a member of Injection Technique Matters – Best Practice in Diabetes Care, which strives to encourage best practice in injection technique.

 Practice Nurses play a key role in the delivery of diabetes care and are increasingly responsible for making independent and often complex management conditions.
 Jane joined TREND-UK to promote and support practice nurses’ valuable contribution to diabetes care by sharing knowledge, skills and expertise.

 Lead Diabetes Specialist Nurse (In-Patient Team), Shrewsbury and Telford NHS Trust